singingwolfboy/netlify-home/_posts/2015-12-15-a-step-by-step-guide-gatsby-on-netlify.md

 ![step 6 - build](https://cloud.githubusercontent.com/assets/6520639/9803640/717b9c40-57d9-11e5-9ca4-92f90f8ed005.png)

 Now it's time to sit back and relax.
-Go grab something cold to drink, scratch the dog behind the ears, or just get up and walk around (you've probably been in front of the computer for too long today, right?).
 Netlify will do the rest, and you can watch the progress.

 #### Step 7: Done

 ![step 7 - done](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step7Gatsby.png)

-Wait, you thought there was going to be more?
-Nope!
+And with that, you are finished!
 Netlify has done it all for you, including giving your site a temporary name.
 Now you can add your custom domain, and your site will be live for your adoring public to view.
 Congratulations, and thanks for using netlify!